Eurostar: Eurostar e300

 The trains are essentially modified TGV sets, and can operate at up to 300 km/h on high-speed lines, and 160 km/h in the Channel Tunnel.
 It is possible to exceed the 300 km/h speed limit, but only with special permission from the safety authorities in the respective country.
 Speed limits in the Channel Tunnel are dictated by air-resistance, energy (heat) dissipation and the need to be used with other, slower trains.
 The trains were designed with Channel Tunnel safety in mind, and consist of two independent "half-sets" each with its own power car.
 In the event of a serious fire on board while travelling through the tunnel, passengers would be transferred into the undamaged half of the train, which would then be detached and driven out of the tunnel to safety.
 If the undamaged part were the rear half of the train, this would be driven by the Chef du Train (conductor), who is a fully authorised driver and occupies the rear driving cab while the train travels through the tunnel for this purpose.

 As the Class 374 units have entered service the Class 373 fleet has gradually been reduced.
-Eleven remain in regular service with 17 scrapped and ten in storage.
+Eight remain in regular service with at least 17 scrapped and ten in storage.